mexmi/mexmi-project/README.md

 - Parameter files

 Custom parameters are in the params variable in mexmi/adversary/main.py, and in the config.py file.
-For boolean parameters 'read_shadow_from_path', 'read_attack_mia_model_from_path', they should be False at first.
+1.For boolean parameters 'read_shadow_from_path', 'read_attack_mia_model_from_path', they should be False at first.
 They are desgined to read pretrained shadow-model MI attack model from path.
-For boolean parameters 'transfer_mi' and 'augment_mi' is set for few-shot learning(FSL) shadow models. 'augment_mi' can be turn on or off freely, while 'transfer_mi' requires a pretrained models got via 'mexmi/victim/train.py' script.
+2.For boolean parameters 'transfer_mi' and 'augment_mi' is set for few-shot learning(FSL) shadow models. 'augment_mi' can be turn on or off freely, while 'transfer_mi' requires a pretrained models got via 'mexmi/victim/train.py' script.

 =============
 - Perform MI Pre-Filter